 The resulting HRIS operation model is illustrated in the right part of Fig.~\ref{fig:SystemModel2}, where one can configure the portion of the reflected energy for each meta-atom, as well as the phase shifting carried out at the reflected and received signal paths.
-In practice, these parameters are typically coupled, implying that one cannot tune these parameters arbitrarily.
+We note that the HRIS may be configured to realize purely passive \acp{ris}~\cite{huang2019reconfigurable_all} (by setting $\rho_n =1$ for each $n$-th element) or the partially receiving RISs in~\cite{taha2021enabling_ALL} (by setting $\rho_n =0$ for some $n$ values and $\rho_{n'} =1$ for the remaining $n'$ values) or semi-passive \acp{ris}~\cite{alexandropoulos2020hardware,Tsinghua_RIS_Tutorial_ALL} (by setting $\rho_n =0$ for each $n$-th element).
+Accordingly, any performance achievable with the latter \acp{ris} is also achievable with an HRIS.
+However, HRISs provide increased flexibility, as the operation of their meta-atoms can be configured based on any current conditions, which greatly facilitates its self-automation and adaptivity~\cite{zhang2023channel_all}.
+In practice, the parameters of the hybrid meta-atoms are typically coupled, implying that one cannot tune them arbitrarily.
 However, this relatively simple model allows to provide an understanding of what one can gain by properly tuning these HRIS parameters, as detailed in the following section.

 {

 }